The G1/S Transition in Mammalian Stem Cells In Vivo Is Autonomously Regulated by Cell Size

 TLDR Cell size independently controls when stem cells divide.

-This study investigates how cell size and division are coordinated in multicellular tissues by tracking single epidermal stem cells in adult mice.
-It reveals that a cell-autonomous size control mechanism, reliant on the RB pathway, determines the timing of S phase entry based on the cell's size.
-While cell-extrinsic factors influence growth rates, they do not affect this autonomous coupling.
-The findings challenge existing models of cell cycle regulation in complex tissues and highlight the importance of cell-autonomous size control in regulating cell divisions and contributing to stem cell heterogeneity.
+The study investigates how cell size and division are coordinated in multicellular tissues by tracking single epidermal stem cells in adult mice.
+It reveals that a cell-autonomous size control mechanism, reliant on the RB pathway, determines the timing of S phase entry based on the cell's size, independent of external environmental factors.
+This finding challenges previous models of cell cycle regulation in complex tissues and highlights the importance of cell-autonomous size control in regulating cell divisions and contributing to stem cell heterogeneity.